 49 C.F.R.
 Part 26 removes barriers to participation and creates a level playing field for the participation of DBEs.
-This federal regulation provides the requirements for how to implement the Federal DBE Program, a program of the USDOT.
+This federal regulation provides the requirements for how to implement the Federal DBE Program, a program of the United States Department of Transportation (USDOT).
 ADOT developed and implemented an ADOT FHWA DBE Program Plan.
 The CA Agency must adhere to this plan to be eligible for federal reimbursement.